 - Plan to have standard height ceilings - 2400 or 2700 - to reduce noise.

-- Install noise reducing products - Both Boral and James Hardie manufacture insulation batts as well as panel applications to reduce noise entering spaces.
-Speak with your local paint supplier about acoustic applications.
+- Install noise reducing products - The major building product manufactures produce speciality acoustic insulation batts as well as panel applications to reduce noise entering spaces & reverberating.
+Also speak with your local paint supplier about liquid acoustic applications.

 The 4th deadly sin: Not designing your house for your family